Eucomis autumnalis 'Alba'

 Bloom Time: Midsummer to the first fall frosts.

-Eucomis autumnalis 'Alba' is a deciduous, summer-growing bulb up to 2 feet (60 cm) tall.
-The bulbs are large, up to 4 inches (10 cm) in diameter, ovoid and give rise to a rosette of large, broad, soft-textured, fleshy, wavy-edged leaves up to 14 inches (35 cm) and up to 3 inches (7.5 cm) wide.
-The white flower spikes are topped with a rosette of young green which resembles a pineapple.
-The flowers are produced in mid-summer to the first fall frosts.
+Eucomis autumnalis 'Alba' is a deciduous summer-growing bulb that grows up to 2 feet (60 cm) tall.
+The bulbs are oval, up to 4 inches (10 cm) in diameter, and give rise to a rosette of broad, fleshy, soft-textured, wavy-edged leaves.
+The leaves are up to 14 inches (35 cm) long and 3 inches (7.5 cm) wide.
+The white flower spikes are topped with a rosette of young green leaves, which resembles a pineapple.
+The flowers are produced from mid-summer to the first fall frosts.

 USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).